 The most refreshing thing about European roads was seeing that people, for the most part, actually know how to drive.
 A French native told me that over 95 percent of vehicles in France are stick-shift.
 Automatic transmissions are starting to be an option on some cars, but she herself has never seen one there.
 One person I rode with in Paris thinks having to drive a manual really keeps your concentration on the actual task of driving, since you are constantly engaged with the throttle, shifter, and clutch.
 “Americans just sit in their seat and think that’s all they have to do,” he grinned.
 Think about it—it’s a whole lot harder to eat a sandwich or hold a cell phone if you have to steer and shift too.

 Here, the passing lane means just that—a lane for passing, not just for getting around slower vehicles and then planting yourself absent-mindedly like a road potato.
 Drivers are not shy about flashing their brights at dimwits who didn’t quite get the message.
 A rule of the road is to never pass on the right, and if you do, you will hear about it.
 When there is congestion up ahead and you are the last car to slow down behind the backup, you put on your hazard flashers to alert the vehicle behind you.

-In general European drivers seemed quite courteous, and much more aware of traffic around them than typical American counterparts.
-In the whole time I was there I saw only accident, and it was a bad one: a thoroughly crushed car had flipped over onto its roof on a wet highway at night.
+In general, European drivers seemed quite courteous, and much more aware of traffic around them than typical American counterparts.
+In the whole time I was there I saw only one crash, and it was a bad one: a thoroughly crushed car had flipped over onto its roof on a wet highway at night.
 Still, this was nothing compared to Seattle, where I might easily see several such accidents in a single day.

 America, take note.